-- 1. Set the DVM to voltage mode and connect between Vout+ and Vout-. - 2.
-Select FUNCTION, enter the password (if so equipped).
-Select FUNCTION again until Zero Volts appears on the LCD display or a solid "1" appears on the LED.
-Adjust UP or DOWN until the DVM indicates between 0 and .01 VDC (no less than 0.005, the Smart electronics device cannot drive negative values). - 3.
+- 1. Set the DVM to voltage mode and connect between Vout+ and Vout-. - Press FUNCTION, enter the password (if so equipped).
+Press FUNCTION until Zero Volts appears on the LCD display or a solid "1" appears on the LED.
+Adjust the UP or DOWN button until the DVM indicates between 0 and .01 VDC (no less than 0.005).
+The Boiler-Trak[TM] electronics device cannot drive negative values. - 3.
 After 12 seconds of non-activity, the meter returns to the Run Mode and the new parameter is in effect.